Is therapy for me?

 What is therapy like?

 Therapy is most definitely not like what you see on movies and television shows!
 My husband laughs at me whenever we see a television or movie portrayal of a therapist because I often will say, “That’s not what its like!!”
 You won’t be lying on a couch (unless you want to) while I sit out of eye sight writing notes on a pad and only offering an occasional “mmm-hmm.”
-I want the process to be comfortable, sometimes fun, definitely supportive, interactive, and most of all welcoming and compassionate.
+I want the process to be comfortable, sometimes fun, definitely supportive, interactive, collaborative, and most of all welcoming and compassionate.
 You won’t find judgement here.
 What you will find is a journey where I get to know you, your struggles, your hopes, and what you want most out of our time together.
 I will ask questions, yes, and I will also challenge you.
 But the hope is that through all the work and talking (and hopefully some laughing!), you will find a life of freedom and healing from the struggles that brought you in.

 Is what I say in therapy confidential?

 Absolutely!
 Not only is it an ethical violation for me to take anything you say outside of the therapy room, it is also a high value of mine for you to find our time together to be a safe space.
 Your story is precious, and I take your trust very seriously.
 With that being said, there are a few situations where I legally am required to break confidentiality for the sake of your safety and of those around you.
 This includes: any knowledge of child abuse, elder abuse, or dependent adult abuse or an intent to harm yourself or someone else.
 I will do my best to inform you of any action I intend to take, however, this is not always the case.
 I am also an associate level therapist which means that I am under supervision by another therapist who may come into knowledge about details of your treatment.
 This will be further discussed in our initial sessions.